-In the Solvency II balance sheet, the Company includes the full expected cost of claims within the technical provisions in its valuation of the reinsurers' share of technical provisions, and treats the expected corresponding reinsurance recoverables as an asset.
+In the Solvency II balance sheet, the Company includes the full expected cost of claims within the technical provisions, and treats the expected corresponding reinsurance recoverables as an asset.
 The valuation methods and assumptions for reinsurance recoverables are consistent with the methods and assumptions for the corresponding technical provisions (see sections D.2.2 & D2.4).
 The value of the recoverable asset is the best estimate of future reinsurance cash flows, where this figure allows for the probability of default by the reinsurer.